 - Protection and Advisory Services

-At HCL, we have had the privilege to be a part of the ongoing evolution in cloud and digital security for the last 20 years.
+At HCLTech, we have had the privilege to be a part of the ongoing evolution in cloud and digital security for the last 20 years.
 Our experience has allowed us to help businesses secure their systems, infrastructure, and critical assets.
 But this has only been possible thanks to our own adherence to living by the principles we preach.
 Furthermore, our network of global customers and partners has given us access to a deep knowledge base, helping us understand not only the challenges, but also their variants across industries and client value chains.
 And with this advantage, we’ve been able to reimagine, reinvent, and reengineer our own end-to-end enterprise security.
 But that’s not necessarily the case for all global enterprises.

 Take action now